ts-rest/ts-rest/apps/docs/docs/core/core.md

 );
 ```

-You can also set this options on a per-route basis which will also override the global option.
+You can also set this option on a per-route basis which will also override the global option.

 ```typescript
 const c = initContract();